División de Honor Femenina de Rugby

 The División de Honor Femenina, currently known for sponsorship purposes as the Liga Iberdrola, is the top Spanish league competition for women's rugby union clubs.
 The league began in 2010 and consists of eight teams.
-Clubs are relegated to and promoted from Regional Championship's.
+Clubs are relegated to and promoted from Regional Championships.

-There was two competitions before establishment of División de Honor Femenina in 2010, Campeonato de España Femenino (1989–1997) and Copa de la Reina (1998–2010).
+There were two competitions before establishment of División de Honor Femenina in 2010, Campeonato de España Femenino (1989–1997) and Copa de la Reina (1998–2010).

 Competition

 Format

 The División de Honor comprises regular season and playoff.
-Regular season takes place between October and April, with every team playing each other twice for a total of 14 rounds.
+Regular season takes place between November and May, with every team playing each other once.
+Then the teams are split into 2 groups.
+Group A comprises the first 4 placed and Group B the 4 last.
+Teams play again against the others on their group, thus reaching a total of 10 rounds.
 Points are awarded according to the following: